AKuederle/AKuederle.github.io/quicktips/_posts/14-04-2015-The-proper-way-to-create-a-numpy-array-using-a-for-loop.md

 3. Do the computation
 4. Append the result array

+**Note: This Post is now a couple of years old and I some ways, that are for sure better than the one showed here.
+Actually, the shown solution is very slow, as the array has to be copied after each iteration.
+Therefore, I would suggest not using the code I will demonstrate in the following.
+I will leave the post here as one of these "Man you were stupid back then"-reminders.
+If you came across the same issue, I described above, consider using a simple python list, and converting it to a numpy array at the end (this is way faster!).
+If you know the exact size of the final array (which I assumed you do not), you can try initializing an empty array with this size first and then replace certain parts by index inside of the loop.
+I hope that helps, and sorry if that is not the solution you came here for!**

 Inside a script it would look something like this:

 {% highlight python %}
 result_array = np.array([])